 Plus they come out super fluffy and loaded with flavor.
-All important elements of great pancakes like these Simple Almond Flour Pancakes that are also at the top of my list.
+All important elements of great pancakes like these Simple Almond Flour Pancakes that are also low carb and gluten free.

-- Pour the batter in 1/4 cup amounts onto a buttered, hot griddle, top with fresh blueberries and cook them for about 2 minutes per side.
+- Preheat a pan or griddle to medium heat and spread a little butter on the surface to prevent the pancakes from sticking.
+Pour the batter in 1/4 cup amounts onto a buttered, hot griddle, top with fresh blueberries and cook them for about 2 minutes per side.

 - Plate and serve with your favorite pancake toppings.